-“Rather than it being an overarching theme or project or part of an end game, philanthropy is very much woven into the day-to-day investment choices for Millennials," Smith says.
+“Rather than it being an overarching theme or project or part of an end game, philanthropy is very much woven into the day-to-day investment choices for Millennials," Veljovic says.
 “They see philanthropic investments as one aspect of a multi-asset portfolio, accessible by investing in an ESG portfolio or sustainability index."

 Taylor agrees, pointing out wealth managers have become more adept at integrating ESG factors into portfolios for clients.

-“Investments inside those portfolios will be screened for a number of factors, not necessarily at the expense of the performance," he says regarding ESG concerns.
+“Investments inside those portfolios will be screened for a number of factors, not necessarily at the expense of the performance," she says regarding ESG concerns.
 “Yes, it's great if you can get a 10 percent return on your stock, but if that company is not as good as the company that gives you seven percent, can you give up three percent and know that you're investing in something that feels right?"

 Finding your trajectory